 - How many pages will the site be? (very important for the designer to be able to clearly define the scope of the project)

-- Other things to consider are, how many people from your organization will be involved?
+- Also, consider how many people from your organization will be involved.

 - And how many rounds of revision will you need for the project?